 However, in other instances, the court usually uses the wrongful death lawsuit statute of limitations written into Virginia law.

-What Happens If I Miss the Deadline in Virginia?
+What Happens If I Miss the Statute of Limitations Deadline?

-If you miss the Virginia wrongful death statute of limitations deadline, chances are that the court won’t hear the case.
+If you miss the statute of limitations for wrongful death deadline, chances are that the court won’t hear the case.

 For this reason, it’s essential to consult with an experienced Virginia wrongful death attorney.